 |Sharp node (or Corner node) represented by a red, square node symbol indicates a sharp connection between any segment types.|

-A blue node indicates the start point of a contour.
+A blue node with an arrow indicates the start point of a contour.
 To display the nodes similar to Fontographer, in black-and-white only, change the node color on the Glyph Window page of the Preferences dialog.